-Rich in vitamin A, calcium and other antioxidants, sage helps to fight off free radicals, remove excess oil and encourage skin cell regeneration.
+Rich in vitamin A, calcium, and other antioxidants, Sage helps fight off free radicals, remove excess oil and encourage skin cell regeneration.
 Don’t shy away from using it as a toner by adding water to it and be sure that it gets enough sunlight when planted.

 While I do love going to the beauty counter, it is comforting to know that I have access to effective skincare products, right in my backyard.